 Since most, if not all, businesses would never admit to knowing that something was spilled on the floor, injured parties must now offer proof that whatever they slipped and fell on had been on the floor long enough that the store’s employees should have known it was there and should have done something about it.
 In practice, the plaintiff must now offer proof, usually in the form of their own testimony, that something about the substance indicated it had been there a long time, like that it was dirty or in a changed state that could only have occurred over time.

 Establishing this additional element (the courts have taken to calling it a “plus”) can be tricky and requires careful analysis of the facts, as well as detailed testimony from the injured party.
-Careful preparation of the case by an experienced lawyer is critical.
-Pennekamp Law has helped injured parties establish their case and obtain compensation for decades.
+Careful preparation of the case by an experienced lawyer at Law Office of Glenn C. McGovern is critical.
 Allow us to evaluate your case in a confidential and no cost consultation.